HARSHITLOHAN/HARSHITLOHAN-Netflix_MoviesTv-SQL/README.md

   listed_in VARCHAR,
   description VARCHAR
 );

+---

 🔍 Key SQL Questions Answered

-Total Movies vs TV Shows
+1.Total Movies vs TV Shows
-Most common rating for each type
+2.Most common rating for each type
-Top 5 countries by content count
+3.Top 5 countries by content count
-Longest movie by duration
+4.Longest movie by duration
-Content added in last 5 years
+5.Content added in last 5 years
-All works by Rajiv Chilaka
+6.All works by Rajiv Chilaka
-TV Shows with >5 seasons
+7.TV Shows with >5 seasons
-Top actors in Indian content
+8.Top actors in Indian content
-Classify titles as Good/Bad using keywords
+9.Classify titles as Good/Bad using keywords

 💡 All queries are included in Solution Netflix.sql

+---

 🧠 What I Learned